 The citizenship classes at Wake Tech Community College are designed to teach English language learners about the rights and responsibilities of becoming a U.S. citizen.
-Classes are currently held in the spring and fall, on Saturday mornings, at Wake Tech’s Beltline Education Center (3200 Bush St., Raleigh, NC 27609).
-For the first time, in 2017, we are also running a summer citizenship class.
+Classes are usually held in the spring and fall, on Saturday mornings, at Wake Tech’s Beltline Education Center (3200 Bush St., Raleigh, NC 27609).
+Sometimes a citizenship class will be offered in the summer as well.
 These classes are for students who speak English at an intermediate to advanced level.
 Classes are *not* intended for fluent English speakers or for beginners.

 1) Beltline Education Center (BEC) ~ 3200 Bush St., Raleigh 27609, Room 324 C